-To be honest for a long time I had never thought about writing a will, even after my children were both here I still didn’t have one to begin with.
+To be honest for a long time I had never thought about writing a will.
+Even after my children were both here I still didn’t have one to begin with.
 Writing a will meant accepting I were going to die at some point and it wasn’t something I wanted to acknowledge.
 Even though alongside taxes, death is another inevitability, its something many of us put to the back of our minds.
-I didn’t want to tempt fate, I thought by writing a will it was like accepting death was on the horizon.
-It was only after a conversation with a friend who has a lawyer friend (specialising in family law) that I realised just how important having one is.
+I didn’t want to tempt fate.
+I thought by writing a will it was like accepting death was on the horizon.
+It was only a couple of difficult conversations with a friend who has a lawyer friend (specialising in family law) that I realised just how important having one is.

-She mentioned how difficult it can be if you haven’t got custody arrangements set in stone, families can battle it out in court with a lot of upset and arguments.
-None of that is healthy for your children, far better to have something in place so you know where you are if heaven forbid something happened.
+She mentioned how difficult it can be if you haven’t got custody arrangements set in stone.
+Families can battle it out in court with a lot of upset and arguments.
+None of that is healthy for your children.
+Far better to have something in place so you know where you are if heaven forbid something happened.
 Before children I guess the will wasn’t such a big issue as I had no real responsibilities and no assets to speak of.

-But it wasn’t an easy conversation to have; no one likes thinking about death.
+But it wasn’t an easy conversation to have.
+No one likes thinking about death.
 It’s one of those things you keep putting off.
 But I was glad we had the talk, it was the motivation I needed to write a will.
 Since that conversation with my friend I actively encourage my friends with children to write wills of their own.

 Remarkably you can write a will online in 30 minutes with Which?
 Wills.
 So don’t let the thought of it being a legal minefield put you off.
 You can get it sorted quickly and easily and it might cost less than you think.

-I get certain conversations can be a bit awkward, but in terms of relationships, finances and wills talking to your parents can also be very helpful, they might have guidance to give and knowledge to impart.
+I get certain conversations can be a bit awkward.
+But in terms of relationships, finances and wills talking to your parents can also be very helpful.
+They might have guidance to give and knowledge to impart.
 Once you get over the initial discomfort you might be glad you got something off your chest.
 I am quite an open chatty person so can talk about pretty much anything, although I would blush at certain conversations, wills, finances, death and relationships are okay territory for me!